jamiebeach/Architects-Guide-to-the-Galaxy/README.md

 The end goal is to ship good, reliable, usable, maintainable software with high quality, low cost and on time.
 Therefore, the dev teams need to be able to write succinct code, less code, less config.
 And if the dev team is developing the architecture, the architecture itself needs to be as succinct as possible.
 Keep it simple.
 Succinct : crisp, concise, briefly and clearly expressed. *[Related : Paul Graham - Revenge of the Nerds](http://www.paulgraham.com/icad.html)*

 Don't think mobile-first.
 It's not just an app or website you're building.
 It's services.
 It's data.
 And you can't necessarily predict the how people will want to interact with it.

+Simplify the design.
+Then simplify again.
+And when done with that, simplify the design.